include-what-you-use/include-what-you-use/README.md

 #### Using with a compilation database ####

-The `iwyu_tool.py` script predates the native CMake support, and works off the [compilation database format](https://clang.llvm.org/docs/JSONCompilationDatabase.html).
+The `iwyu_tool.py` script pre-dates the native CMake support, and works off the [compilation database format](https://clang.llvm.org/docs/JSONCompilationDatabase.html).
 For example, CMake generates such a database named `compile_commands.json` with the `CMAKE_EXPORT_COMPILE_COMMANDS` option enabled.

 The script's command-line syntax is designed to mimic Clang's LibTooling, but they are otherwise unrelated.
 It can be used like this: